 - p.
 All required notes from the Landscape Guidelines shall be included on the landscape plan. - q.
 All trees shall support a subsurface tree trench large enough to allow sufficient arable soil volume and adequate moisture for each tree.
 Tree trenches shall hold a minimum volume of 300 cubic feet of soil per tree. - r.
 The plan shall be prepared and sealed by a Landscape Architect certified to practice in the Commonwealth of Virginia. - s.
 Provide evidence of coordination with above and below grade site utilities, site furnishings, fences, architecture, lights, signs and site grading.
 Ensure positive drainage in all planted areas.
-Provide an

-- exhibit that demonstrates adequate drainage for all planting areas above structure. - t.
+Provide an exhibit that demonstrates adequate drainage for all planting areas above structure. - t.
 Locate proposed site utilities to minimize conflicts with street trees.
 In areas where proposed utilities at back of curb conflict with location of street trees-locate utilities beneath street pavement. - u.
 Provide detail section and plan drawings of tree wells per the City of Alexandria Landscape Guidelines showing proposed plantings and associated materials, irrigation as may be needed to maintain the landscaping in good condition, adjacent curb/pavement construction-including edge restraint system, dimensions, drainage, metal grates if applicable, coordination with site utilities. - v.
 Provide detail sections showing above and below grade conditions for plantings above structure.
 Demonstrate a minimum dimension of four vertical feet and 300 cubic feet of planting media per tree for planting areas above the below grade parking structure in accordance with City of Alexandria Landscape Guidelines. - w.
 Provide crown coverage calculations in compliance with the City of Alexandria Landscape Guidelines for plantings above structure.
 Do not include street trees in crown coverage calculations. - x.
-Demonstrate a minimum planting depth of three feet vertical continuous planting media for shrub, and either the manufacturer's minimum recommendations in the case of a green roof system, or 12 inches for groundcover and lawn plantings above the parking structure. - y.
+Demonstrate a minimum planting depth of three feet vertical continuous planting media for shrub, and either the manufacturer's minimum recommendations in the case of a green roof system, or 12 inches for groundcover and lawn plantings above the parking structure to the satisfaction of the Director of RP&CA. - y.
 Trees should not be planted within 10 feet of light poles. - z.
-All lawn/turf grass areas including parking islands and planting strips shall be sodded and labeled as such on the plans. - aa.
+All lawn/turf grass areas including parking islands and planting strips shall be sodded and labeled as such on the plans- except, however, that the Emergency Vehicle Easement and the 80 ft. setback area between Washington Street and the five-story buildings are not required to be sodded and shall be seeded. - aa.
 All shrubs shall be installed at a maximum of 30 inches on-center spacing installed at a minimum size of 24 inches.
 Adjust quantities accordingly. - bb.
 Clearly show limits of planting beds and grass areas. - cc.
 Do not block or compromise FDCs with plantings. - dd.
 Provide correct horticultural name for Lilyturf.
 Provide cultivar. - ee.
 All landscaping, irrigation and screening shown on the final landscape plan shall be maintained in good condition and the amount and location, type of plantings and topography on the public easement areas shall not be altered, reduced or revised without approval of City Council or the Director of P&Z, as determined by the Director.
-(RP&CA)(P&Z) (Police)
+This condition shall not apply to the private amenity areas for the Hunting Creek Plaza condominium, which shall remain under the control of the condominium association.
+(RP&CA)(P&Z)(Code)(Police)